 This is the recipe for Applebee's famous riblets.
 It requires grilling (or broiling) the ribs, then steaming them to make them tender.
 It takes several hours to make them, but since they slow steam in the oven for a long time, it is a great choice for a party dish.

-- 2 pounds/900 g pork rib tips (or rib strips)
+- 2 pounds pork rib tips (or rib strips)

 - 2 cloves garlic (minced)

 Place on grill and sear on each side.
 Continue grilling until the ribs are nearly done.

 Close the pan or cover it to seal.
 Place in the oven at 275 F/135 C for 2 to 4 hours.
-The longer you leave them the more tender they will be.
+The longer you leave them, the more tender they will be.

-3. Brush with plenty of heated barbecue sauce right before you serve.
+Brush with plenty of heated barbecue sauce right before you serve.